Ricardo Sá Pinto: International career

-Sá Pinto received 45 caps for Portugal, 25 with Sporting and 20 for Real Sociedad, scoring nine times.
+Sá Pinto received 45 caps for Portugal, 25 with Sporting and 20 for Real Sociedad, scoring ten times.
 His first game was on 7 September 1994 in a 2–1 win over Northern Ireland in Belfast, in which he netted the second goal.
 He played at UEFA Euro 1996, equalising against Denmark (1–1) in the group stage opener, and Euro 2000; he scored six times in qualification for the latter tournament, including a hat-trick in an 8–0 demolition of Liechtenstein in Coimbra on 9 June 1999.

 On 26 March 1997, Sá Pinto assaulted national team coach Artur Jorge upon hearing the news of not having been picked up for a match.
 The player travelled to the Estádio Nacional in Lisbon where the team was practicing, and punched the manager in the face, being banned for one year from all national and international competitions.

 Sá Pinto's last appearance was in the 6–0 victory over Cyprus for the 2002 FIFA World Cup qualifiers, on 6 June 2001.
 An injury prevented him from being present at the finals.

 Coaching career

 Early years (2009–2012)

 In early November 2009, Sá Pinto returned to Sporting, replacing former teammate Pedro Barbosa as director of football as coach Paulo Bento was sacked following a string of poor performances/results.
-On 21 January 2010, following a physical confrontation with club player Liédson in the team's locker room after the 4–3 home win against C.D.
-Mafra for the Taça de Portugal, he immediately presented his resignation.
+On 21 January 2010, following a physical confrontation with club player Liédson in the team's locker room after the 4–3 home win against Mafra in the Taça de Portugal, he immediately presented his resignation.

-Sá Pinto had his first coaching experience in 2010, being named assistant at U.D.
-Leiria under Pedro Caixinha.
+Sá Pinto had his first coaching experience in 2010, being named assistant at União de Leiria under Pedro Caixinha.
 On 13 February 2012, after a spell with Sporting under-19s, he was appointed first-team manager, replacing the fired Domingos Paciência.

 On 25 May 2012, even though Sporting could only rank fourth in the league and lost the domestic cup final, Sá Pinto signed a new two-year contract with the Lions.
-On 4 October, however, following a 3–0 away loss to Videoton FC – led by former national teammate Paulo Sousa – in that season's UEFA Europa League, he was relieved of his duties.
+On 4 October, however, following a 3–0 away loss to Videoton – led by former national teammate Paulo Sousa – in that season's UEFA Europa League, he was relieved of his duties.